Living Together Agreement (Cohabitation Agreement)

 Whilst it may not be romantic to think about what might happen if you split up, couples should seriously think at the outset about how they can protect themselves if the relationship does break down or one of them should die, particularly if they are jointly purchasing a property and are considering having children together.

-If you are thinking of living together, or are already living together, and going to jointly own property and have children, then you really do need a Living Together Agreement (Co-habitation Agreement) and advice on making a Will.
+If you are thinking of living together, or are already living together, and going to jointly own property and have children, then you really do need a Living Together Agreement (Cohabitation Agreement) and advice on making a Will.
 The surviving partner is not the next of kin and without a Will, may not in fact be able to stay in the house, look after the children, continue to receive the deceased's pension, or receive any benefits from the deceased partner’s estate.
-It can all turn into a horrible mess for the one left behind.
+Many people are not aware of this and things can turn into a horrible mess for the one left behind.

 However, it is important when entering into any agreement that you and your partner enter freely and voluntarily, that both of you have the benefit of independent legal advice and that full disclosure has been made of all relevant financial and other circumstances.